uirlis/c-simd-build/README.md

 See the [main Dockerfile](./Dockerfile) for details on the specific steps.

-# build a wasm compatible crun
+## build a wasm compatible crun

+On the fedora machine run the following set of commands:

 ```bash
 # Install dependancies for Fedora based distros